Duthaegaux/SystemConfig/README.md

 A simple program, writed on Python using WMI, PyQt6 and ctypes.

-If wanna download SystemConfig, just download it from releases, cuz file weight near 40 mb.
+If u wanna download SystemConfig, just download it from releases, cuz file weight near 40 mb.

 If u wanna start my .py code, just install wmi (pip install wmi).